nicholaseager/nicholaseager.github.io/_posts/2022-08-07-how-to-hike-the-manaslu-circuit.markdown

 This also largely depends on your style of trekking, when you go, and if you decide to hire a tour company.
 Some key takeaways:
 - Because you will be eating and sleeping in tea houses, you do not need to bring sleeping or cooking gear.
 - Even in winter, you do not need a sleeping bag because the tea house owners are happy to give you an extra blanket.
 However, if you get cold easily, you can bring one anyway.
-- If decide to hire a tour company, your list will most likely be shorter.
+- If you decide to hire a tour company, your list will most likely be shorter.
 You should discuss with them about what is necessary.

 ## What I Brought